awsdocs/aws-ios-developer-guide/doc_source/s3transfermanager.rst

 Amazon S3 stores your resources in buckets |mdash| cloud storage containers that live in a specific `region <http://docs.aws.amazon.com/general/latest/gr/rande.html>`_.
-Each S3 bucket must ave a globally unique name.
+Each S3 bucket must have a globally unique name.

 Let's use the AWS Management Console to create an S3 bucket.